miaucl/cookidoo-api/README.md

 [Setup runner](https://github.com/cookidoo-api/blob/master/runners)

-Once you have tested your runner, install the library and use it with your runner.
+Once you have tested your runner, install the library and use it with your preferred runner.

 `pip install cookidoo-api`